ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 #### 4.2 Start the web service
 Set the following environment variables:
-- **GRPC_SERVER_URL.** Set this to the gRPC endpoint model service.
+- `GRPC_SERVER_URL`: Set this to the gRPC endpoint model service.
 The default value is `localhost:8085`.
-- **SENTIMENT_DOCUMENT_CNN_WORKFLOW_MODEL:** Set this to the name of the sentiment analysis model being served.
+- `SENTIMENT_DOCUMENT_CNN_WORKFLOW_MODEL`: Set this to the name of the sentiment analysis model being served.
 Default value is `entiment-document-cnn-workflow-en-stock`.
-- **EMOTION_CLASSIFICATION_STOCK_MODEL:** Set this to the name of the emotion classification model being served.
+- `EMOTION_CLASSIFICATION_STOCK_MODEL`: Set this to the name of the emotion classification model being served.
 Default value is `ensemble-classification-wf-en-emotion-stock`.

 Run this command to start the web service.
 ```